Lemon Jelly Candies

 - In a small saucepan, combine 2 cups sugar and remaining water.
 Bring to a boil over medium heat.
 Cook and stir until the sugar dissolves.
 Cook, without stirring, until candy thermometer reads 260° (hard-ball stage).
 Remove from the heat.

 - Stir lemon gelatin and unflavored gelatin mixture into hot syrup; stir until sugar dissolves.
-Stir in lemon juice and peel.
+Stir in lemon juice and zest.
 Pour into prepared pan.
 Cover and refrigerate overnight or until candy is set.

 Nutrition Facts1 piece: 55 calories, 0 fat (0 saturated fat), 0 cholesterol, 9mg sodium, 14g carbohydrate (13g sugars, 0 fiber), 1g protein.